kemitchell/work.kemitchell.com/index.md

 ### Software

-I prepare standard form agreements and negotiation policies for the sale of software, software as a service, and software-related services, like custom development, training, maintenance, and support.
+I prepare form agreements and negotiation playbooks for the sale of software, software as a service, and software-related services, like custom development, training, maintenance, and support.

 I negotiate agreements for software and related services, often in support of a sales team.